Scott Cross (film director)

 Scott Cross is an American producer, actor, writer, and entrepreneur.
 He is co-founder of the Vail Film Festival in Vail, Colorado, co-founder of the Los Cabos International Film Festival in Los Cabos, Mexico, and co-president of Cross Pictures, a film and television production company.
 The Vail Film Festival has been named "one of the top ten destination film festivals in the world," according to MovieMaker magazine.

 Background

-Scott was born in Cape Town, South Africa and raised in New York, United States.
+Cross was born in Cape Town, South Africa and raised in New York, United States.
 He graduated from the University of California at Berkeley with a Bachelor of Arts in Social Anthropology.
 He resides in Los Angeles, California.

 Career

-In 2004, Scott co-founded the Colorado Film Institute and the Vail Film Festival to serve as a platform to educate aspiring filmmakers, showcase unique artistic visions, and to ensure that powerful, creative independent films are seen by the movie-going public.

-In 2005, Scott helped bring LA's acclaimed Hotel Café, one of the music industry's premier venues for singer/songwriters, to the Vail Film Festival, a partnership that continues to this day.
-Hotel Café musicians include Ingrid Michaelson, Sara Bareilles, Cary Brothers, Josh Radin, Joe Purdy, Buddy, Jay Nash, Laura Jansen, Holly Conlan, Meiko, and more.
+In 2004, Cross co-founded the Colorado Film Institute and the Vail Film Festival.
+In 2005, Cross helped bring LA's acclaimed Hotel Café to the Vail Film Festival, a partnership that continues to this day.